A Different Type of Rapper: Tyler, The Creator

 - Words Marc Richardson

 When Tyler, The Creator first burst onto the scene in early 2011 with “Yonkers”, many were quick to notice—or worse, scarred by—his visceral lyrics and jarring visuals.
-Others picked up one something else entirely—the Supreme 5-panel sitting atop his head.
+Others picked up on something else entirely—the Supreme 5-panel sitting atop his head.
 Regardless of what you may have noticed, the takeaway was the same: Tyler was drastically different than his rapper contemporaries.
 There were no music videos featuring lavish mansions, super cars or strippers.
-Nor was there extensive bragging about wealth and opulence.
+Nor were there extensive bragging about wealth and opulence.
 Louboutin and Balmain were replaced by Vans and Supreme.
 With Tyler, a new paradigm emerged.

 Follow Marc on Twitter here.